luraess/julia-parallel-course-EGU21/README.md

 # update surface
 S     .= B .+ H
 ```
-🚧 Needs some words on iteration count and time to solution on specific resolution.
+🚧 Add output figure and some words on iteration count and time to solution on specific resolution (low res, slow).

 #### XPU SIA implementation
-Applying what we learned from the 1D diffusion equation, we can now instrument the [`iceflow.jl`](scripts/iceflow.jl) code to make it XPU compatible using [ParallelStencil.jl]:
+Applying what we learned from the 1D diffusion equation, we can now instrument the [`iceflow.jl`](scripts/iceflow.jl) code (see code snippet just above) to make it XPU compatible using [ParallelStencil.jl]; the [`iceflow_xpu.jl`](scripts/iceflow_xpu.jl) code:
 ```julia
 const USE_GPU = false
 using ParallelStencil